Monitoring student learning

 5.12 The Grades tool is used for recording assessments.

-CLIPP offers the following professional development opportunities to support teaching staff with better design of assessment tasks and planning of assessment practices:
+CTIQ offers the following ongoing professional development opportunities to support teaching staff with ways to monitor student learning and engagement in all delivery modes:

 - Graduate Certificate in Education (Tertiary Education) – This postgraduate award course is designed to support tertiary teachers deliver quality, contemporary teaching practices in the higher education setting.
-Modules on assessment include the likes of: Student engagement, retention and success, and Student diversity and equity.
-View what else the GCETE has to offer.
+Modules on monitoring learning include the likes of: Student engagement, retention and success, Student diversity and equity, and Teaching with impact..